BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ## Eval Event: `eval`

-This event allows you to resolve an expression containing variables, and the result will then be interpreted again as an event.
+This event allows you to resolve an expression containing placeholders, and the result will then be interpreted again as an event.

 ```YAML title="Example"
 events: